Battle of Preveza: Background

-In 1537, commanding a large Ottoman fleet, Hayreddin Barbarossa captured a number of Aegean and Ionian islands belonging to the Republic of Venice, namely Syros, Aegina, Ios, Paros, Tinos, Karpathos, Kasos, and Naxos, thus annexing the Duchy of Naxos to the Ottoman Empire.
-He then unsuccessfully besieged the Venetian stronghold of Corfu and ravaged the Spanish-held Calabrian coast in southern Italy.
+In 1537, commanding a large Ottoman fleet, Hayreddin Barbarossa captured several Aegean and Ionian islands belonging to the Republic of Venice, namely Syros, Aegina, Ios, Paros, Tinos, Karpathos, Kasos, and Naxos, thus annexing the Duchy of Naxos.
+He unsuccessfully besieged Corfu, which belonged to the Republic of Venice, and ravaged the Spanish-held Calabrian coast.

-In the face of this threat, Pope Paul III in February 1538 assembled a Holy League, comprising the Papal States, Habsburg Spain, the Republic of Genoa, the Republic of Venice, and the Knights of Malta, to confront Ottoman fleet under Barbarossa.
-Andrea Doria, the Genoese admiral in the service of Emperor Charles V was in overall command.
-The Papal fleet under Admiral Marco Grimani, Patriarch of Aquileia and the Venetian fleet under Vincenzo Cappello arrived first.
-Andrea Doria joined them with the Spanish-Genoese fleet on 22 September 1538.
+In February 1538, Pope Paul III assembled a Holy League, comprising the Papal States, Habsburg Spain, the Republic of Genoa, the Republic of Venice, and the Knights of Malta, to confront Barbarossa's fleet.
+Andrea Doria, the Genoese admiral in service to Emperor Charles V, was in command the armada.
+The Papal fleet under Patriarch Marco Grimani and the Venetian fleet under Vincenzo Cappello arrived first.
+Doria joined them with the Spanish-Genoese fleet on 22 September 1538.
+Spirits were high after Charles had evicted Barbarossa from his base in Tunis during his campaign of 1535.

-Prior to Doria's arrival, Grimani attempted to land troops near the Fortress of Preveza, but he retreated to Corfu after suffering a number of casualties in the ensuing encounter with Ottoman forces under Murat Reis.
-The Holy League assembled its fleet near the island of Corfu.
-Barbarossa was still at the island of Kos in the Aegean Sea at that time, but he soon arrived at Preveza with the rest of the Ottoman fleet, after capturing the island of Kefalonia on the way.
-Sinan Reis, one of his lieutenants, suggested landing troops at Actium on the Gulf of Arta near Preveza, an idea that Barbarossa initially opposed, but which later proved to be important in securing the Ottoman victory.
+Before Doria arrived, Grimani attempted to land troops near the Fortress of Preveza but suffered significant casualties in an encounter with Ottoman forces under Murat Reis, causing a retreat to Corfu, where the Holy League assembled its fleet.
+Barbarossa was at Kos in the Aegean Sea at that time, but soon arrived at Preveza with the rest of the Ottoman fleet after capturing Kefalonia.
+Sinan Reis, an Ottoman lieutenant, suggested landing troops at Actium on the Gulf of Arta, near Preveza.
+Barbarossa initially opposed this idea, though it later proved important in securing Ottoman victory.

+Opposing forces

+According to Cesáreo Fernández Duro, the Christian fleet was composed of 133 galleys, 72 carracks and galleons, and as many as 250 minor vessels.
+They carried 50,000 men on board, 16,000 of them being marine infantry, and 2,500 cannons.
+For his part, Roberto Damiani gives a total of 146 galleys, 50 galleons and 200 other warships, with 60,000 men.
+A Turkish source gives 168 galleys, 140 galleons and 300 carracks and troop carriers, with 60,000 men and over 2500 cannons.

+Other sources give way smaller numbers.
+Roger Crowley gives 139 galleys and 70 sailing ships.
+According to chronicler Martín García Cereceda, who participated in the battle, the fleet featured 141 galleys and 62 sailing ships.
+Hospitaller chronicler Giacomo Bosio, drawing from fellow witness Giovan Foxana, lists 135 galleys and 62 ships.

+It was composed by several national blocks: